GoogleChromeLabs/sw-toolbox/README.md

 // For requests to other origins, specify the origin as an option toolbox.router.post('/(.*)', apiHandler, {origin: 'https://api.example.com'});

-// Provide a default handler
-toolbox.router.default = myDefaultRequestHandler;
+// Provide a default handler for GET requests toolbox.router.default = myDefaultRequestHandler;

 // You can provide a list of resources which will be cached at service worker install time